 Earthquake hazards were the main thrust of the society in 1965.
 An NCGS Committee on Geologic and Earthquake Hazards, Bay Area was established and chaired by Elmo Adams.
 Its report was instrumental in the development of statewide legislation contained in the Alquist-Priolo Geologic Hazard Zones Act of 1972.
-The Act was published in the August 1974, issue of the California Real Estate Magazine.

-The late 1960’s were lean years in membership and attendance.
+The late 1960s were lean years in membership and attendance.
 A bright spot, however, was the overwhelmingly successful Geological Seminar on the North Slope of Alaska held February 2-3, 1970, in Palo Alto.
-This function was presented by the USGS under the joint leadership of the Pacific Section AAPG and the NCGS.
+This function was presented by the US Geological Survey under the joint leadership of the Pacific Section AAPG and the NCGS.
 It drew 678 participants from 22 states, Washington D.C., and five foreign nations.
 The NCGS edited the proceedings for publication, and received a fifty-fifty split of the $10 per copy proceeds with the Pacific Section.
 This was followed by an NCGS-prepared bibliography of San Joaquin Valley geologic literature in another even split of profits with the Pacific Section.
 The revitalized NCGS grew to about 200 members by 1974, and to 274 by April 1975.